-The PGY-2 Critical Care Residency at Hillcrest Hospital is a specialized one-year residency experience designed to develop and train an expert level critical care pharmacy practitioner.
-The program provides multiple training settings in order to hone and advance the resident’s knowledge, skills, and abilities in the area of critical care medicine, and subsequently succeed as a critical care clinical specialist.
-Residents refine their critical thinking skills, pharmacotherapy expertise, and critical care medicine acumen while enhancing their communication and interpersonal skills, allowing them to become well-rounded and highly desirable critical care pharmacy professionals.
+The PGY2 Critical Care residency at Cleveland Clinic Hillcrest Hospital is a specialized one-year residency program with rotation offerings in multiple areas of critical care medicine, including medical, surgical, neonatal, cardiothoracic, and coronary care intensive care unit settings.
+Additionally, experiences with adult and pediatric emergency medicine, an infectious disease service, anesthesia, and trauma are available.
+Additional critical care learning experiences may also be available throughout the Cleveland Clinic Health System, based on hospital and preceptor availability.
+The preceptors for all rotations are board-certified pharmacists in their area of specialty.
 The resident will complete a medication use evaluation and an original research project, with an associated manuscript written for publication.
 These projects will be presented at various state and national level pharmacy and critical care professional meetings.
-Numerous educational and preceptor prospects are also available, including didactic teaching of midlevel providers, nursing and pharmacy staff; and precepting of PGY-1 pharmacy residents, and pharmacy students at both the IPPE and APPE level.
-Clinical and distributive staffing requirements sharpen the resident’s abilities as a pharmacist while developing leadership and communication skills.
-Participation in the Cleveland Clinic Corners of Leadership Pharmacy Residency Certificate Program is also encouraged.
+Numerous educational and preceptor prospects are also available, including didactic teaching of midlevel providers, nursing and pharmacy staff; and precepting of PGY-1 pharmacy residents and pharmacy students at both the IPPE and APPE level.
+Scientific literature evaluations will also be presented by the resident on a regular basis.
+Residents will also complete the Cleveland Clinic Corners of Leadership Pharmacy Residency Certificate Program.

-The PGY-2 Ambulatory Care Residency at Hillcrest Hospital is a specialized one-year residency experience designed to develop and train an expert level ambulatory care pharmacy practitioner.
-The resident will train in various settings to foster clinical skills to be able to manage complex chronic disease states.
-The PGY-2 Ambulatory Care resident will utilize consult agreements to initiate, discontinue, and modify medications for disease states delegated by the physician or nurse practitioner.
-The required rotations include: Internal/Family Medicine Outpatient Clinic, Primary Care Pharmacy Clinic, Outpatient Anticoagulation Clinic, Transitions of Care Inpatient, Internal Medicine Inpatient, Chronic Heart Failure Clinic, Practice Management, Emergency Department/Infectious Disease Clinic, and Hematology/Oncology Outpatient.
+The PGY-2 Ambulatory Care Residency at Cleveland Clinic Hillcrest Hospital is a specialized one-year residency program with rotation offerings in multiple ambulatory care clinics including primary care, chronic care and oncology.
+The PGY-2 Ambulatory Care resident will utilize consult agreements to initiate, discontinue and modify medications for disease states delegated by the physician or advanced practice provider.
+The required rotations include: Internal/Family Medicine Outpatient Clinic, Primary Care Pharmacy Clinic, Outpatient Anticoagulation Clinic, Transitions of Care Inpatient, Chronic Care Heart Failure Clinic, Practice Management, Emergency Department/Infectious Disease Clinic and Hematology/Oncology Outpatient.